 There are no established load reduction calculation methods for most of these BMPs.
 Progress toward TMDL achievement will ultimately be demonstrated by DEQ's water quality monitoring program.
-All of the BMPs UVA installed to meet the requirements of this TMDL are in the Chesapeake Bay watershed and will be utilized to meet local TMDL requirements.
-Anticipated sediment load reductions from these BMPs are detailed in UVA's Chesapeake Bay TMDL Action Plan; a summary of these reductions are provided in Appendix C. These load reduction calculations may be underestimated since pollutant loading rates directly to the local watersheds may be higher than for those delivered to the Chesapeake Bay.
+All of the BMPs UVA installed to meet the requirements of the Chesapeake Bay TMDL are also within the Rivanna River watershed and will be utilized to meet local TMDL requirements.
+Anticipated sediment load reductions from these BMPs are detailed in UVA's Chesapeake Bay TMDL Action Plan; a summary of these reductions are provided in Appendix C. These load reduction calculations may be underestimated since pollutant loading rates directly to the Rivanna River may be higher than for those delivered to the Chesapeake Bay.